-As a DePaul Prep parent/guardian, you are an automatic member of the Parent Association.
-The Parent Association supports Community Building events and Parent Engagement through parent/guardian information sessions, guest speakers and meet & greet gatherings.
-Parent Association also leads the Booster Club, which supports and raises funds for athletic programs, co-curriculars and academic teams.
+As a DePaul Prep parent or guardian, you are an automatic member of the Parent Association.
+The Parent Association supports community building, volunteerism and parent engagement through events supporting our teachers and students, information sessions, guest speakers and meet & greet gatherings.
+The Parent Association also leads the Booster Club, which fundraises for and supports athletic programs, co-curriculars and academic teams.

-Please note: Contributions made to Special Events, Booster Club and One Dream, All In Campaign do not count towards the 100% family participation expectation for the Fund for Excellence Annual Appeal.
+Please note: Contributions made to Special Events, Booster Club and One Dream, All In Campaign do not count towards the 100% family participation expectation for the